kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/02-BEM.md

     - and a larger button `btn btn--orange btn--large`

 ## BEM Takeaway
-* CSS selectors should target elements directly with classes, instead of relying on type selectors, descendant selectors, and the cascade
+* CSS selectors should target elements directly with classes
+  - Instead of relying on **type selectors**, **descendant selectors**, and **"the cascade"**
 * Because we are limiting cascade we are free to move blocks around and reuse them throughout the page
     - we create a one-on-one relationship between a block of HTML and its CSS we don't need to worry about any parent elements trickling their styles down to our block and hurting the predictability of our blocks styles
 * Blocks can be nested inside other blocks
 * Identify patterns, and then create **single-responsibility** blocks
 * BEM makes the relationship between our HTML and CSS crystal clear
-    - Editing sites that are a year old are a pain
+    - Editing sites that are over year old can become a nightmare
     - You don't have the confidence to edit any CSS because you don't know where the styles are being used and what your changes might break
     - And if you can't edit existing CSS you just pile more spaghetti CSS on top of the existing spaghetti CSS
-        + you create brand new CSS styles and plop them into the already enormous pile of existing CSS
+        + You create brand new CSS styles and plop them into the already enormous pile of existing CSS
         + That is not organized
         + That is not maintainable
         + That is a developers nightmare